-Thanks to the Learning Tree for their support, sponsorship, partnership and friendship!
+Thanks to the Learning Tree and Flanner House for their support, sponsorship, partnership and friendship!

 Questions, comments or suggestions?